padiketeku/Earth-Observation-Data-Programming/Activity 01- Introduction to Google Colab.md

 Commands - this is where you find the various commands you can call

-+ Code - this is used when you want to add a block of code
+`+ Code` - this is used when you want to add a block of code

-+ Text - this is used when you want to add a text.
+`+ Text` - this is used when you want to add a text.
 The text does not affect the code as it is only the code that runs.